Algebraic models of local period maps and Yukawa algebras: Abstract

 \section{Abstract}

 We describe some $L_{\infty}$ model for the local period map of a compact K\"{a}hler manifold.
-Application includes the study of deformations with associated variation of Hodge structure constrained by certain closed strata of the Grassmannian of the de Rham cohomology.
+Applications include the study of deformations with associated variation of Hodge structure constrained by certain closed strata of the Grassmannian of the de Rham cohomology.
 As a byproduct we obtain an interpretation in the framework of deformation theory of the Yukawa coupling.